-In 2011, the research programme of this Information and Research Centre was embedded into an Academic Collaborative Centre to which she is now connected as an applied research professor.
+In 2011, the research programme of this Information and Research Centre was embedded into an Academic Collaborative Centre – to which she is now connected as an applied research professor.
 Torij's research group was founded by Research Centre Innovations of Care and the Midwifery Academy Rotterdam.
-One of her tasks is to generate further research within the Academic Collaborative Centre and to continue regional collaboration within midwifery and childbirth research.
+One of her tasks is to generate further research within the Academic Collaborative Centre and to continue regional collaboration in midwifery and childbirth research.

 Compared to other parts of the Netherlands, perinatal morbidity and mortality are more prevalent in Rotterdam.
 For this reason, research that generates knowledge about these topics is very important.

-"The infant mortality rate in Rotterdam is higher than in other parts of the Netherlands."Applied Research Professor Midwifery & Childbirth
+"The infant mortality rate in Rotterdam is higher than that in other parts of the Netherlands."Applied Research Professor Midwifery & Childbirth